Presentation of Arctic animals for preschoolers. Presentation "The Extraordinary Arctic". Progress of direct educational activities

 Slide 14

-With the onset of winter, all birds fly away to warmer climes.
-Only white partridges and snowy owls remain in the Arctic.
-Partridges feed on bush buds, and snowy owls prey on partridges.
-From the cold of birds protect the subcutaneous layer of fat and thick plumage.
+With the onset of winter, all birds fly away to warmer regions.
+Only ptarmigan and snowy owls remain in the Arctic.
+Partridges feed on the buds of bushes, and snowy owls hunt partridges.
+Birds are protected from the cold by a subcutaneous layer of fat and thick plumage.

 Walrus